 Our interest group was founded in 2023 by Clare Patterson, Marian Marchal, and Vinicius Macuch Silva.
-Morgan Moyer joined the team in late 2024.
+Starting 2025, the team consists of Clare Patterson, Morgan Moyer, and Vinicius Macuch Silva.

 Clare Patterson